knative/docs/blog/docs/articles/kubevirt_meets_eventing.md

 ```

-Once this is implemented and a new virtual machine was created, the _new_ event payload will be much more simplified.
+Once this is deployed and a new virtual machine is created, the _new_ event payload will be much more simplified.

 Example custom event payload: